The Cannibal Club

-In his biography of Burton, Dane Kennedy suggests that "the very name of the new club signaled the determination of its organizers to create an atmosphere where subjects deemed deviant by society could receive an open airing" and to liberate its participants from "the sober, 'scientific' etiquette that governed the proceedings of the Anthropological Society."
+In his biography of Burton, Dane Kennedy suggests that "the very name of the new club signaled the determination of its organizers to create an atmosphere where subjects deemed deviant by society could receive an open airing" and to liberate its participants from "the sober, 'scientific' etiquette that governed the proceedings of the Anthropological Society".

-Burton's brother-in-law and father-in-law attended the club's meetings which he facetiously referred to as "orgies."
+Burton's brother-in-law and father-in-law attended the club's meetings which he facetiously referred to as "orgies".
 Kennedy argues that the club's function has been widely misunderstood.
-The Cannibal Cathechism – written by Swinburne for the club – as well as the club's membership, suggest that the dinners served as an opportunity for renowned radicals and social misfits to air their views: "The Cannibal Club was much more than a meeting place for homosocial merriment; it was in fact a venue for venting what were considered at the time subversive opinions about religion, race, sex, and much more."
+The Cannibal Catechism – written by Swinburne for the club – as well as the club's membership, suggest that the dinners served as an opportunity for renowned radicals and social misfits to air their views: "The Cannibal Club was much more than a meeting place for homosocial merriment; it was in fact a venue for venting what were considered at the time subversive opinions about religion, race, sex, and much more."

+After Hunt's death in 1869, the club fell into decline, and in February 1871, Burton called what would be its last meeting.
+According to Edmund Gosse, "The members dined together, and 'enjoyed a delightful evening,' but, as frequently happens in such cases, the old spirit could not be galvanised into new life.
+The Cannibal Club met no more."